Sale expects 'fun time' vs. former teammates

 "More times than not, it was great here, and I appreciated it," Sale said.

 With the Red Sox, Sale might be having the best season of his career.
 In 10 starts, he's 5-2 with a 2.34 ERA and 101 strikeouts in 73 innings.
-He recently tied his own major-league record of eight consecutive starts with at least 10 strikeouts, and according to the Elias Sports Bureau, he's only the fourth pitcher since 1900 with 100 or more strikeouts through his first 10 starts of a season, joining Pedro Martinez, Curt Schilling and Roger Clemens.
+He recently tied his own major league record of eight consecutive starts with at least 10 strikeouts, and according to the Elias Sports Bureau, he's only the fourth pitcher since 1900 with 100 or more strikeouts through his first 10 starts of a season, joining Pedro Martinez, Curt Schilling and Roger Clemens.

 None of that comes as a surprise to his former teammates or White Sox pitching coach Don Cooper.